alicelovescake/nibbles-n-bytes/data/posts/notion.md

 So what are you waiting for?
 Notion’s [internship applications](https://app.ripplematch.com/company/notion/?tl=d1e680d2) are now open!

-Check out these resources for navigating the recruitment process:
+I frequently get questions about interviews, and one thing I'd like to note is that the assessments at Notion are not like the typical Leetcode-style challenges.
+Instead, they lean more towards practical challenges that assess your debugging and problem-solving skills.
+Check out these resources for navigating the recruitment process at Notion:

 > ➡️ Internship Application
 > 🔗 [Link](https://app.ripplematch.com/company/notion/?tl=d1e680d2)